Save lives without spending a penny

 A donkey and staff members at The Donkey Clinic in Ethiopia / Source

-1. Live Vegan
+1. Live vegan

 Most of us love animals.
 What better way to show that love than by leaving them off of our plates and out of our closets, medicine cabinets, and showers?
 Going vegan is the most important thing you can do to help animals.
 Plus, it will have a significant, immediate impact.